Purchasing an Electric Vehicle

 A series hybrid is directly powered only by the electric motor.
 The combustion engine is only used to recharge the battery, acting as an electric generator that converts gasoline to electricity.
 The three are aligned in-series: the combustion engine, then the electric motor, then the wheels.
-The market has commonly termed this as an extended-range electric vehicle because of its similarity to an all-electric battery electric vehicle, with the exception of using gasoline to “extend” its range.
+The market has commonly termed this as an extended-range electric vehicle because of its similarity to an all-electric battery electric vehicle, except using gasoline to “extend” its range.
 Example: Chevrolet Volt

 What should I consider before purchasing an electric vehicle?

-Similar to selecting a gasoline-powered car, choosing the electric vehicle that’s best for you depends on a number of different factors including your driving habits and personal preference.
+Similar to selecting a gasoline-powered car, choosing the electric vehicle that’s best for you depends on several different factors including your driving habits and personal preference.
 Here are some factors to consider:

 - Total Range: How far will you travel?
-The total range of all electric power varies greatly—anywhere from 20 miles on a plug-in/hybrid electric car to 270 miles on a Tesla S.
+The total range of all-electric power varies greatly—anywhere from 20 miles on a plug-in/hybrid electric car to 370 miles on a Tesla S.

 - Gasoline Use: How much gasoline do you want to use?
 The battery capacity of an electric vehicle determines how far you can go without using a drop of gasoline.